 Drilling Machine Operations

-Boring is a process of increasing a hole with the help of a single point cutting tool.
-Boring is done where right size drill is not available.
-If the size of the hole is very large the hole cannot be drilled.
-Then to enlarge the hole boring is done.
+Boring is a process of increasing a hole with the help of a single-point cutting tool.
+Boring is done where the right size drill is not available.
+If the size of the hole is very large, the hole cannot be drilled.
+Then, to enlarge the hole, boring is done.
 By boring, the hole is finished accurately to the required size.
-The internal surface of a hole in a casting is machined by this boring process.
+This boring process machines the internal surface of a hole in casting is machined by this boring process.

-The cutter is held in a boring bar which has a tapped shank to fit into spindle hole.
-The operation of enlarging the end of a hole cylindrically is known as a counter boring.
-The operation of making a cone-shaped enlargement of the end of a hole is known as countersinking.
+The cutter is held in a boring bar that has a tapped shank to fit into the spindle hole.
+The operation of enlarging the end of a hole cylindrically is known as counter boring.
+The operation of making a cone-shaped enlargement at the end of a hole is known as countersinking.

-The operation of increasing the dimension of thehole at any point between its ends is known as undercutting.
+The operation of increasing the dimension of the hole at any point between its ends is known as undercutting.

-The operation of finishing large holes such as automobile cylinders by means of slow moving abrasives is known as honing.
+The operation of finishing large holes, such as automobile cylinders, by means of slow-moving abrasives is known as honing.